cynthiajteo/show-tracker/README.md

 ## Further Improvements:

+-   Split models and use reference instead
--   different user interactions (e.g. commenting on other users' page)
+-   Different user interactions (e.g. commenting on other users' page)
--   input option to upload photos instead of using url
+-   Input option to upload photos instead of using url